1. ServiceNow#

 By using the TVQL (TrustView Query Language), it is possible to build a search query to match your needs, using the available query parameters.

-Use the input field Object matching filter
+Use the input field Object matching filter to enter you desired TVQL search query.

 Important